damndemento/WaterRower-FTMS/README.md

 There is a precompiled firmware in the firmware folder of this project.
 I used VSCode with **PlatformIO** to edit and compile this project.

-Use the precompiled "firmware_vendomnia_1magnet.bin" or download and import the project to VSCode or similar and compile and upload your own firmware.bin file.
+Use the precompiled "firmware_vendomnia_1magnet.bin" or download and import the project to VSCode or similar and compile and upload your own firmware.bin file to the device.

 ![alt tag](https://raw.githubusercontent.com/damndemento/vendomniaBLE/main/wemos-esp32_com_oled-pinout.webp)